-I use the Greater Shadowclad Enchantment and the Plague Fire Enchantment.
+I use the Pure Shadowclad Enchantment and the Perfect Plague Fire Enchantment.
 Shadowclad allows me to focus more on Power, Recovery and Armour Penetration than Deflect because of it’s innate Deflect chance upon being hit.
 After testing and watching back some footage of dungeon runs I was deflecting on average every 3-4 hits taken.
 That to me is superior to the Negation Enchantment, which to me is wasted because we’re already building up Damage Resistance as a primary goal.

 The Plague Fire Enchantment is great as a debuffing tool and also as a separate Threat generator.
 I’ve tested this without Plague Fire on and holding Threat was a little more tricky than with it on.
 Essentially this removes Defense from the target meaning they take more damage.
 At Pure this will debuff the targets Power up to 15%.
 This is a great party buffing tool because you will boost everyone’s damage output and reduce the damage they take.

 PSA: don’t trust a tank that uses Soulforged.